w1arenas/w1arenas.github.io/about.md

 # About Me

-My name is Walter Arenas, I am a full-stack software engineer that uses JavaScript, React and Python to develop applications that talk to SQL and non-relational databases.
-My strong  background in sales and project management, paired with my education as an electrical engineer have provided me with a unique perspective in problem-solving and customer satisfaction, which allows me to provide the end user with a pleasant and rewarding experience.
+My name is Walter Arenas, I am a full-stack software engineer that uses JavaScript, React and Python to develop applications that talk to relational and non-relational databases.

+Until recently, I performed as a successful international sales director working with airports.
+CoVid took good care of that business and provided me with the wonderful opportunity to pivot into a career that I always dreamed of.
+What diferentiates me from similar candidates is that I am a proven, driven, seasoned professional that will bring instant dedication and discipline to the job at hand with a unique and fresh perspective of what the end user needs.
+My additional background in project management, paired with my education as an electrical engineer, provides me me with a unique perspective in problem-solving and customer satisfaction, whether that customer is my employer or an end user.

-I am a Peruvian native, bilingual (English/Spanish) with intermediate Portuguese and Italian.
-My extensive international experience has allowed me to travel the world for over 20 years.
-This involvement has taught me the importance of considering cultural differences to achieve success in international business.
+I look forward to becoming part of your success!

+-Walter